 Back to basics

-Assessment in art and design has been complicated by whole school policies based on the practice of other (core) subjects, the modifications to and abandonment of the national curriculum and level statements and the expectations of constant recording of measured improvement.
+Assessment in art and design has sometimes been complicated by whole school policies based on the practice of other (core) subjects, the modifications to and abandonment of the national curriculum and level statements and the expectations of constant recording of measured improvement.
 Click here for a paper which restates basic principles and practices of assessment, progression and talking to pupils for art teachers.
 Click here for a student assessment sheet based upon the paper above.

 Self assessment is an important aspect of assessment for learning.
 Click here for a sheet used by KS4 and 6th form students to reflect upon the quality of their work.
 Again this is based upon the taxonomy described in the paper above.